-PC-2 20EC602: LINEAR CONTROL SYSTEMS
+LINEAR CONTROL SYSTEMS

-III B.Tech - VI Semester (Code: 20EC602)
+III B.Tech - VI Semester (Sub code : 20EC602)

-Lectures 3 Tutorial 0 Practical 0 Credits 3 Continuou is Internal Assessment : 30 Semester En d Examin ation (3 Hours) : 70
+Lectures 2 Tutorial 1 Practical 0 Credits 3 Continuou Continuous Internal Assessment Semester En d Examina ation (3 Hours) : 70

-CO1: Types of control systems and evaluation of Transfer functions from Block Diagram reduction techniques and from Mason's gain formula.

-CO2: The Behavior of control systems for standard test signals, to know the time domain Parameters of a control system and the error constants

-CO3: The differences between frequency and time domain parameters.
-To know the stability concepts of control systems by R-H Criterion, Root Locus Techniques and by frequency plots (Graphical methods) like Polar, Bode and Nyquist Criterion.

-CO4: The state space model concept of control system
+- CO1: Types of control systems and evaluation of Transfer functions from Block Diagram reduction techniques and from Mason's gain formula. - CO2: The Behavior of control systems for standard test signals, to know the time domain Parameters of a control system and the error constants - CO3: The differences between frequency and time domain parameters.
+To know the stability concepts of control systems by R-H Criterion, Root Locus Techniques and by frequency plots (Graphical methods) like Polar, Bode and Nyquist Criterion. - CO4: The state space model concept of control system

-CLO1: Know different types feedback systems and solve problems to find transfer functions using Block diagram reduction Techniques and Mason's gain formulas.

-CLO2: Analyze the effect of controls system for various test signals and able to find the time domain parameters and Error constants.

-CLO3: Identifies the differences between frequency and time domain parameters.
-Evaluate the stability of the open loop and closed loop control systems stability mathematically by Routh - Hurwitz criterion, Root Locus Technique and by drawing frequency response plots like Polar, Bode and Nyquist plots.

-CLO4: Know the State space modeling, solution of state equations and the Concepts of Controllability and Observability of a given control system
+- CLO1: Know different types feedback systems and solve problems to find transfer functions using Block diagram reduction Techniques and Mason's gain formulas. - CLO2: Analyze the effect of controls system for various test signals and able to find the time domain parameters and Error constants. - CLO3: Identifies the differences between frequency and time domain parameters.
+Evaluate the stability of the open loop and closed loop control systems stability mathematically by Routh Hurwitz criterion, Root Locus Technique and by drawing frequency response plots like Polar, Bode and Nyquist plots. - CLO4: Know the State space modeling, solution of state equations and the Concepts of Controllability and Observability of a given control system